WeTransfer/wt-api-docs/source/includes/_board-api.md

 <h3 id="board-upload-part" class="call"><span>PUT</span> {signed_url}</h3>

+You're communicating directly with Amazons' S3, not with our API.
 Please note: errors returned from S3 will be sent as XML, not JSON.
 If your response parser is expecting a JSON response it may throw an error here.
 Please see AWS' <a href="https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html" target="_blank">S3 documentation</a> for more details about specific responses.

 ```shell
 curl -i -T "./path/to/big-bobis.jpg" "https://signed-s3-upload-url"